uchicago-cs/student-resource-guide/tutorials/linux-filesystem.rst

     $ ls *.txt

-The wildcard can represent a string of any length consisting of any characters - including the empty string.
+The wildcard can represent a string of any length consisting of any characters, including the empty string.

 It is important to be **careful** using wildcards, especially for commands like ``rm`` that cannot be undone.
 A command like::